 It is important to carry out appropriate pre-flight inspection.
 To perform a negligent or incomplete inspection could be a cause of an accident.
-The Manufacturer recommends to make the following procedure before each flight:
+The Manufacturer recommends to do the following procedure:

-- 1/ Cockpit switches, seat belts, instruments, seats, controls, canopy locks, canopy condition - 2/ Left wing coating, condition, plays, Pitot tube, fuel tank cap, drain valve, fuel tank ventilation - 3/ Left aileron coating, free movement, attachments, controls - 4/ Left flap coating, attachments, controls, play Left gear leg condition, brake fluid leak, wheel, tyre condition and inflation, wheel and spat attachment - 5/ Horizontal tail and elevator surface condition, attachment, elevator free movement, plays, trimming tab, fittings covers attachment - Vertical tail and rudder surface condition, rudder attachment, plays, ropes tension Tailplane surface condition, radio antenna check - 6/ Right flap coating, attachments, controls, play Right gear leg condition, brake fluid leak, wheel, tyre condition and inflation, wheel and spat attachment - 7/ Right aileron coating, free movement, attachments, controls - 8/ Right wing coating, condition, plays, fuel tank cap, drain valve, fuel tank ventilation - 9/ Nose wheel condition, play, wheel, tyre condition and inflation Propeller surface condition, blades and spinner tightness Engine condition and fastening of engine cowling, engine bed, hoses intactness (fuel, oil, cooling system), screws and nuts security, exhaust pipe and carburettors attachment, drain plug, oil and coolant level:
+- 1/ Cockpit switches, seat belts, instruments, seats, controls, canopy locks, canopy condition check - 2/ Left wing coating, condition, plays, Pitot tube, fuel tank cap, drain valve, fuel tank ventilation - 3/ Left aileron coating, free movement, attachments, controls - 4/ Left flap coating, attachments, controls, play

+Left gear leg - condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment

+- 5/ Left horizontal tail and elevator surface condition, attachment, elevator free movement, plays, trimming tab - 6/ Vertical tail and rudder surface condition, rudder attachment, plays, ropes tension - 7/ Right horizontal tail and elevator surface condition, attachment, elevator free movement, plays, check the securing of the pin of the HT control - 8/ Tailplane surface condition, radio antenna check - 9/ Right flap coating, attachments, controls, play

-- a) Oil level -Open the cover of the inspection hole on the engine cowling and unscrew the cap of the oil tank.
-Manually turn the propeller few times in its rotating direction to push the oil from the engine into the oil tank.
+Right gear leg - condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment 10/ Right aileron - coating, free movement, attachments, controls a) Oil level - Open the cover of the inspection hole on the engine cowling and unscrew the cap of the oil tank.
+Manually turn the propeller few times in its rotating direction to press the oil from the engine into the oil tank.
 Stop turning the propeller when you hear the "bubbling sound" signalizing that only air starts flowing from the engine into the oil tank.
 Check the oil level with the dipstick in the oil tank and refill up to the maximum level if needed.
 Pay attention not to stain surrounding engine parts or its compartment by oil, otherwise remove oil spots properly.
 Cover the oil tank with the cap.
 Install the cover of inspection hole and secure by screws.
 Keep the oil level within the range marked on the dipstick.
 Always use the same type of the oil which is already used in the engine.
 Cover the oil tank with the cap.
-Never open the oil tank when the oil is hot! - b) Coolant level Remove the upper cowling of the engine.
+Never open the oil tank when the oil is hot!

+- 11/ Right wing coating, condition, plays, fuel tank cap, drain valve, fuel tank ventilation - 12/ Nose wheel condition, play, wheel, tyre condition and inflation b) Coolant level - Remove the upper cowling of the engine.
 The engine must always be cool when checking the coolant amount.
 Do not open the expansion tank when the coolant is hot!
 Loosen the cap of the expansion tank and check the coolant level.
-The maximum level allowance is about 2 cm below the rim of the expansion tank.
+The maximum level allowance is 2 cm below the rim of the expansion tank.
 If the level is low, refill appropriate amount of the coolant.
 Cover the engine by the upper cowling and fix it by screws.
-Keep the coolant level in the overflow bottle within the marked range "MIN-MAX".
+Keep the coolant level in the overflow bottle within the marked range "MIN.- MAX.".